rapid7/insightconnect-plugins/hippocampe/help.md

 # Description

 [Hippocampe](https://github.com/TheHive-Project/Hippocampe) is a threat feed aggregator, which creates a threat feed memory and allows queries through a REST API or from a Web UI.
 Hippocampe aggregates feeds from the Internet in an Elasticsearch cluster.
 It has a REST API which allows to search into its 'memory'.
-It is based on a Python script which fetchs URLs corresponding to feeds, parses and indexes them.
+It is based on a Python script which fetches URLs corresponding to feeds, parses and indexes them.
 The Hippocampe plugin allows for advanced queries and management of your Hippocampe feeds.

 This plugin utilizes the [Hippocampe API](https://github.com/TheHive-Project/Hippocampe/blob/master/docs/api_guide.md).